 3 Ratio of Sample Sites vs Screened Sites (%) is the proportion of the sample area that was used to generate the cost estimates.
+For Private GSI, only 30% of the screened sites in the sample project area (BVI-3T-3) had cost estimates prepared, which was then scaled up to the entire catchment in the following column.
 These were deemed sufficient for cost estimating purposes.